Big Sur Coast Highway: Bixby Creek Bridge issues

 Bixby Creek Bridge and Big Sur Highway from Hurricane Point, 2010.
 Note cars parked on shoulder, south side of bridge.
 Traffic is often obstructed here by illegal parking on the highway.

 Due to the large number of visitors, congestion and slow traffic between Carmel and the Bixby Creek Bridge is frequently the norm during popular holiday and vacation periods.
 Residents complain that the bridge area is "like a Safeway parking lot".
 Traffic can come to a standstill as motorists wait for a parking spot.
 There is a pull out to the north and west side of Highway 1, but when it is full, visitors sometimes fail to completely pull off the highway, leaving inadequate space for passing vehicles.

+In 2024, local authorities including Caltrans, the California Highway Patrol, and the Monterey County Sheriff's Office, began enforcing regulations that ban parking on Coast Road near the Bridge, citing issues with access for residents and emergency services in addition to pedestrian safety concerns.

 There are no toilets within several miles of the bridge, and visitors resort to defecating in nearby bushes.
 Residents complain about toilet paper, human waste, and trash littering the roadside.